couchbase/indexing/secondary/docs/design/markdown/query.md

 1. Index Coordinator will periodically notify the Indexer about the latest changes in index toplogy.
 This enables Indexer to maintain a local copy of latest index topologies.
 2. Index Client(query catalog implementation which resides on query server) receives index scan request from the Query Server Component.
 3. Index Client will choose a Indexer node to send this request to.
 Index Client will have a list of available indexer nodes.
-4. Index Client will choose(or will be provided by query engine) a Consistency/Stability option for the index scan.
-This is based on the consistency/latency requirements of the application issuing the query.
+4. The Index Client will interpret the Consistency/Stability option specified by Query and send the request to the server.

   __Consistency Options__
   - `Any Consistency` : The indexer would return the most current data available at the moment.
+  - `Query Consistency` : The Query server would specify the minimum acceptable timestamp to it.
+The index needs to be at or ahead of this to respond.
+The timestamp may be sparse, in the sense that sequence numbers may be specified for only some vbuckets, but not others.
+This option allows the query to implement RYOW semantics.
-  - `Session Consistency` : The indexer would query the latest timestamp from each KV node.
+  - `Session Consistency` : The index client would query the latest timestamp from each KV node.
 It will ensure that the scan result is at least as recent as the KV timestamp.
-In other words, this option ensures the query result is at least as recent as what the user session has observed so far.
+In other words, this option ensures the query result has seen all mutations globally up to the point when the request was originated.

   __Stability Options__
   - `No Stability` : The indexer does not ensure any stability of data within each scan.
 This is the only stability option for consistency-Any.